-- 1. Description of the investment process: By the end of the semester, you will be able to develop an investment policy statement for an investor by considering issues like risk and return tradeoffs, resource constraints, and asset allocation. - 2.
-Risk and return: We will discuss the statistical concepts needed to calculate risk and returns, and how to measure risk and return of an individual security as well as a portfolio.
-By the end of the semester, you will be able to use these concepts and evaluate the risk of an investment security as well as calculate its return. - 3.
-Knowledge of asset classes and financial instruments: We will discuss the major asset classes and their similarities and differences.
-By the end of the semester, you should understand the financial markets for these major asset classes and how to price these assets. - 4.
-Portfolio performance evaluation: By the end of the semester, you will be able to compute portfolio expected returns and variances, understand portfolio diversification, and evaluate the systematic and unsystematic components of portfolio risk.
-You will also be able to understand how risk is rewarded in security markets and use those concepts to evaluate portfolio performance.
+- 1. The investment process: Develop an investment policy statement by considering issues like risk and return tradeoffs, resource constraints, and asset allocation. - 2.
+Risk and return: Understand statistical concepts needed to calculate risk and returns, learn how to measure risk and return of individual securities as well as portfolios. - 3.
+Asset classes and financial instruments: Recognize the major asset classes and their similarities and differences, understand the financial markets for these major asset classes, and how to price these assets. - 4.
+Portfolio performance evaluation: Learn to compute portfolio expected returns and variances, understand risk management techniques, and apply portfolio management principles to create diversified portfolios. - 5.
+Alternative investments: Discuss alternative asset class and what qualifies as an alternative investment and recognize the differences between traditional and alternative asset classes.